tb-dhk/minianki/README.md

 - learn: an anki-esque learning session.

 settings and help:
-- settings: customise learning variables.
+- settings: customise deck options.
 - guide: see guides.
 - help: view this message again.
 - exit: end the program.